For information about the FREE October weekend shuttle, click here.

 Church Street Lot

 15 Federal St #19 Salem, MA

 You do need to pay at a multispace meter before leaving your car, though, so make sure you pay for as many hours as you will need.
-Cost is $1.50 per hour (1.00/hour for Salem residents), and the multispace meters accept credit cards and cash.
+Cost is $1.50 per hour ($1.00/hour for Salem residents registered in the Passport app with proof of residency), and the payment kiosks accept credit cards and cash.

 South Harbor Garage